ipld/ipld/design/tricky-choices/numeric-domain.md

 Be aware that base-2 numbers and base-10 numbers are different.

-For whole numbers, the bases are freely convertable without loss.
+For whole numbers, the bases are freely convertible without loss.
 For decimal numbers, _they are not_.

 IEEE 754 floating point numbers are base-2.